galvao/RandomString/README.md

 # RandomString
 A Random String generator based on character classes, with the possibility of excluding specific characters.

+## END OF LIFE
+As of PHP7 there are far better (and native!) ways of generating random data.
+Please check http://php.net/manual/en/ref.csprng.php

+This repo will remain as example material.

 ## Usage

 ```php